Chang Wang-rok: Translation

 Chang's landmark publications include classic texts such as Gone With the Wind by Margaret Mitchell and The Moon and Sixpence by William Somerset Maugham.
 However, he was most noted for his integral works on Pearl Buck.
 Chang translated more than twenty novels by her, popularizing her works among a wider readership.
 His works include Love and the Morning Calm, The Living Reed, The New Year, and The Good Earth.
 Chang's translative attempts were an effort to depict accurate form of the cultural inheritance and history as well as bring out the texts' full meaning.
 While Pearl Buck's works portray diverse and complex understanding of Korean history and culture, researched by the author herself, these elements were carefully crosschecked when Chang set to work on the translations.
 His such attempts to fully interact with the text includes his attempt to translate the title "The Living Reed" to "갈대는 바람에 시달려도 (The English translation of this title is closest to "The Reed May Suffer from the Wind")", of which bears Korean connotations on the word reed and the content of the novel.
 Chang also established a postcolonial approach toward modern English literature.
-Chang believed that providing translated versions of foreign literature to South Korean readers was crucial in expanding the nation’s philosophical and theoretical knowledge.
+Chang believed that providing translated versions of foreign literature to South Korean readers was crucial in expanding the nation's philosophical and theoretical knowledge.
 Chang insisted on an industrial change in the twentieth century Korea to establish both academic development and the proliferation of popular culture.
-He believed that transcripts of foreign novels must semantically hold both the essence of the target text and the natural tone of the readers’ language.
+He believed that transcripts of foreign novels must semantically hold both the essence of the target text and the natural tone of the readers' language.
 He delineates the process of translation to be closer to an interpretive rewriting rather than a mechanical substitution of words.
 By incisively noting the inherent disparity between the syntax and lexicon of English and Korean language, he proposed a moderate distancing from the strict replacement of words to better capture the essence of the text.
 His perspective influenced the modern translations and production of American literature.
 Chang conducted interviews with revered figures of literary history to procure detailed translations.
 Interactions with Pearl Buck, Henry Miller, and John Updike provided Korean readers with a brief insight into American ideology.
-Chang received the Modern Korean Literature Translation Award by Korea Times with his translation of Trees on the Mountain Slopes, in 1970. and a Moran Medal for his endeavor in the academic field in 1989.
+Chang received the Modern Korean Literature Translation Award by The Korea Times with his translation of Trees on the Mountain Slopes, in 1970. and a Moran Medal for his endeavor in the academic field in 1989.
 He was awarded the Thornton Wilder Prize for his contribution to the translation of American literature in 1991.